Best Betting Exchange Sites in the UK July 2026

 3. Betfair - Biggest Betting Exchange

-#AD 18+ Place a min £10 bet on Sportsbook on odds of min EVS (2.0), get £30 in Free Bet Builders, Accumulators or multiples to use on any sport.
+#AD 18+ Place a min £10 bet on Sportsbook on odds of min EVS (2.0), get 5x £10 in Free Bet Builders, Accumulators or multiples to use on any sport.
 Rewards valid for 30 days.
-Only deposits via cards or Apple Pay will qualify.
+Only deposits via Pay by Bank, Apple Pay or Debit Card will qualify.
 T&Cs apply.
 Please Gamble Responsibly.

 4. Smarkets - Best Betting Exchange for Politics

-The website features interesting graphical charts that focus on odds movements making it an attractive and interesting site to use and the commission rate is just 2% for the majority of customers however, at the moment, new customers registering via this page can qualify for 0% commission for the first 60 days.
+The commission rate is just 2% for the majority of customers.
+However, at the moment, new customers registering via this page can qualify for 0% commission for the first 60 days.

 Betting Exchange Sites Compared